 - Year schedule available certainly before the start of the year of study for all studies

 - Personal schedules available for personal digital agenda

 - More clarity on and around USIS and Blackboard

 At for example the study biopharmaceutical sciences, the schedules are only known a month before the start of the course.
 This creates an impossibility to know on time where you are as a student or tutor.
 Consultation with the schedule makers should help to solve this.
 If, at the beginning of the year, all schedules of all studies are available, it is clear when rooms are available.
 Because of this, the schedules can be created much earlier.

 At the moment, the schedules are only available on the internet via USIS or Blackboard.
 The students must put them in their own digital agenda themselves.
 However, it may not form a large problem to make these schedules compatible with the digital agendas of the most used operating systems.
 In this way, the faculty will be up to date with the current modernities and the process will simply be simplified.

-There should be a mandatory first year course on USIS and Blackboard.
+There should be a mandatory first-year course on USIS and Blackboard.
 Moreover, there should be study specific information available on Blackboard for all studies.
-The first year course on USIS and Blackboard exists at most studies, but this is not mandatory.
+The first year course on USIS and Blackboard exists in most studies, but this is not mandatory.
 However, this should be, wherefore everyone understands clearly how affairs such as enrolling for exams and how to find study requirements on Blackboard for courses and the catalogue of the libraries work.
-Moreover, there should be more study specific information on Blackboard for the studies Mathematic and Physics, which are not there at the moment.
+Moreover, there should be more study specific information on Blackboard for the studies Mathematics and Physics, which are not there at the moment.

 For a sustainable University